jrspinella/pe-backstage-azure-workshop/docs/Federal/Trainee/workshop.md

 - [Docker Desktop](https://www.docker.com/products/docker-desktop/) running
 - [Visual Studio Code](https://code.visualstudio.com/) installed

-Start by cloning the Hands-on Lab Platform engineering for Federal repo you just forked on your local Machine and open the local folder in Visual Studio Code.
+Start by cloning the Hands-on Lab [Platform engineering with BackStage repo](https://github.com/azurenoops/pe-backstage-azure-workshop) you just forked on your local Machine and open the local folder in Visual Studio Code.
 Once you have cloned the repository locally, make sure Docker Desktop is up and running and open the cloned repository in Visual Studio Code.

 You will be prompted to open the project in a Dev Container.
 Click on `Reopen in Container`.